 Each year, more than 3 million Americans visit the doctor due to a rotator cuff injury.
 Rotator cuff ailments that aren’t treated can affect your arm’s range of motion and quality of life.
-At Denver Metro Orthopedics, P.C., Stephen Thon, MD, and John Schwappach, MD, boast years of experience diagnosing and treating rotator cuff injuries.
+At Denver Metro Orthopedics, P.C., John Schwappach, MD, boasts years of experience diagnosing and treating rotator cuff injuries.
 To make an appointment at the practice in Englewood, Centennial, Lone Tree, or Aurora, Colorado, call the nearest office to speak with a team member or book online today.

 The rotator cuff is a group of tendons and muscles that surround and support your shoulder joint.
 They hold your upper arm bone in its socket, allowing you to lift your arms above your head, throw, and reach

 If you injure your rotator cuff during work or exercise, don’t wait to seek treatment.
 The longer the injury persists, the more likely it is to result in long-term consequences like weakness, pain, and the degeneration of your shoulder joint.